DaveGut/DEPRECATED-SmartThings_Samsung-WiFi-Audio-Unofficial/README.md

 b.
 Moved Source select to preferences to allow user to select valid sources for their devices (There are nine sources with different selection based on product.

+10-05-17.
+Reworked flows and fine-tuned to improve performance.

 # Integration Capabilities.

 This integration provides the following capabilities: